OpenDendro/dplPy/docs/guide/floating-series.md

 You need two things:

-- a **dated reference** collection (a `DataFrame` from `readers`, indexed by calendar year), and
+- a **dated reference**, either a whole collection (a `DataFrame` from `readers`, indexed by calendar year, from which a master chronology is built by averaging the series) or a single, already-built chronology passed as a `pandas.Series` or a one-column `DataFrame` — for example a column from `read_crn`; and
 - the **floating series** itself (a `pandas.Series` of ring widths; its index does not need to be calendar years).

-`xdate_floater` builds a master from the reference, transforms the floater the same way, and tests every alignment with at least `min_overlap` overlapping rings, reporting the correlation and crossdating statistics at each.
+`xdate_floater` builds (or takes) a master from the reference, transforms the floater the same way, and tests every alignment with at least `min_overlap` overlapping rings, reporting the correlation and crossdating statistics at each.
+The floating series may be longer than the reference.

+**Dating against an existing chronology.** A `.crn` read with `read_crn` already *is* a master, so pass the column you want (e.g. `crn["std"]`) directly as the reference.
+For an already-prewhitened/residual chronology (an ARSTAN `res`/`ars`), also pass `transform="none"` so it is not prewhitened a second time.

 ## Example